Sign In / Sign Out

 Paige's research interests lie at the intersection of history and the science of human origins.
 She approaches the history of paleoanthropology from a perspective that focuses on fossils as scientific objects.
 Her research questions include: How do fossils become objects of scientific interest?
 How do these objects travel, what tools and methods are applied to understanding them, and why?

-Paige also actively practices public outreach, hoping to use her enthusiasm for fossils to communicate the science of human origins to a broader audience.
-She has written outreach pieces for Aeon magazine, Sapiens, the Embryo Project Encyclopedia, and her own blog, Fossil History.
+Working with both The Center for Biology and Society and the Institute of Human Origins at ASU, Paige values an interdisciplinary approach to understanding the science of human origins.
+She also actively practices outreach, using her enthusiasm for fossils to communicate the science of human origins to a broader audience.
+She has written for National Geographic, Aeon magazine, Sapiens, the Embryo Project Encyclopedia, and her own blog, Fossil History.

 Paige's dissertation research examines three controversial fossils from paleoanthropology's history: the first Neanderthal (1856), the first Australopithecus (1924), and Homo floresiensis (2003).
 By comparing these three episodes, separated by vast stretches of space and time, Paige explores the ways fossils occasionally disrupt scientific consensus and instigate new ideas about human evolution.